Process

 • The TLEF is not an equipment fund.
 Applicants will not generally receive funding to buy equipment.
 If there is a request for equipment it must be justified in relation to the project goals, not exceed 30% of the overall project budget, and also include significant in-kind funding from the Faculty.

-• TLEF funds cannot be used to cover conference or travel expenses for faculty or staff.
+• TLEF funds cannot be used to cover conference or travel expenses for faculty or staff, or for costs to support the dissemination of project outcomes.

 • Any catering requests should be proportionate and reasonable and clearly show how such support will maximize the benefit of the overall project goals.
 The TLEF Adjudication Committee will cut or reduce catering costs if they deem them excessive.